 Head east on Hwy 3 from Fernie continue past Tim Hortons and cross the bridge over the Elk River.
 Take your first left onto Cedar Avenue, before you cross the 2nd smaller bridge over Fairy Creek.
 Proceed up Cedar Avenue and take your first right onto Canyon Trail, follow to the end by the gate and park.
 This road is occasionally used by construction and hydro crews so please ensure you are not blocking the gate.
-To access the Mt Fernie Ridge Hike trailhead walk up the gravel road past the gate, when you reach the junction of another gravel road, head right on that road for very short distance and watch for the official trailhead on the left.
+To access the Mt Fernie Ridge Hike trailhead walk up the gravel road past the gate, when you reach the junction of another gravel road, head right on that road for a very short distance and watch for the official trailhead on the left.

 As with any trip into the backcountry be well prepared for changes in the weather.
 And remember that you are travelling in an area where wildlife is abundant.
 Be aware of your surrounding, follow the proper safety protocols and respect the environment.